What is Data Warehousing?

 The primary purpose of the integration layers is to extract information from multiple sources.
 By building a Source Agnostic integration layer you can ensure better business reporting.
 So, unless the company has a personalized application developed with a business-aligned data model on the back end, opting for a third-party source to align defeats the purpose.
 Integration needs to align with the business model.

-• Completely custom-built tools – This means the organization exploits open source frameworks and languages to implement a custom ETL framework which will execute jobs according to the configuration and business logic provided.
-This is an expensive option but has the advantage that the tool can be built to have the best interfacing ability with the internal data sources.
+• Completely custom-built tools – This means the organization exploits open-source frameworks and languages to implement a custom ETL framework that will execute jobs according to the configuration and business logic provided.
+This is an expensive option, but the advantage is that the tool can be built to have the best interfacing ability with internal data sources.

 • Fully Managed Data Integration Platform like Hevo: Hevo Data’s code-free platform can help you move from 100s of different data sources into any warehouse in mins.
-Hevo automatically takes care of handling everything from Schema changes to data flow errors, making data integration a zero maintenance affair for users.
-You can explore a 14-day free trial with Hevo and experience a hassle-free data load to your warehouse.
+Hevo automatically takes care of handling everything from Schema changes to data flow errors, making data integration a zero-maintenance affair for users.

-• Improving Decision Making: Generally, organizations make decisions without analyzing and obtaining the complete picture from their data as opposed to successful businesses that develop data-driven strategies and plans.
+• Improving Decision Making: Generally, organizations make decisions without analyzing and obtaining the complete picture from their data, unlike successful businesses that develop data-driven strategies and plans.
 Data Warehousing improves the efficiency and speed of data access, allowing business leaders to make data-driven strategies and have a clear edge over the competition.

-• Standardizing Your Data: Data Warehouses store data in a standard format making it easier for business leaders to analyze it and extract actionable insights from it.
-Standardizing the data collated from various disparate sources reduces the risk of errors and improves the overall accuracy.
+• Standardizing Your Data: Data Warehouses store data in a standard format, making it easier for business leaders to analyze it and extract actionable insights from it.
+Standardizing the data collated from various disparate sources reduces the risk of errors and improves overall accuracy.

 • Reducing Costs: Data Warehouses let decision-makers dive deeper into historical data and ascertain the success of past initiatives.
 They can take a look at how they need to change their approach to minimize costs, drive growth, and increase operational efficiencies.

-By defining the CDC policy you can capture any changes that are made in a database, and ensure that these changes get replicated in the Data Warehouse.
+By defining the CDC policy, you can capture any changes that are made in a database and ensure that these changes are replicated in the data warehouse.
 The changes are captured, tracked, and stored in relational tables known as change tables.
 These change tables provide a view of historical data that has been changed over time.
 CDC is a highly effective mechanism for minimizing the impact on the source when loading new data into your Data Warehouse.
 It also does away with the need for bulk load updating along with inconvenient batch windows.
-You can also use CDC to populate real-time analytics dashboards, and optimize your data migrations.
+You can also use CDC to populate real-time analytics dashboards and optimize your data migrations.

 Data Warehouses don’t have to be monolithic, huge, multi-quarter/yearly efforts anymore.
-With proper planning aligning to a single integration layer, Data Warehouse projects can be dissected into smaller and faster deliverable pieces that return value that much more quickly.
-By adopting an agile Data Warehouse methodology, you can also prioritize the Data Warehouse as the business changes.
+With proper planning aligned to a single integration layer, Data Warehouse projects can be dissected into smaller and faster deliverable pieces that return value that much more quickly.
+By adopting an agile data warehouse methodology, you can prioritize the data warehouse as the business changes.

-With the recent developments of Data Analysis, there are enough 3rd party SaaS tools (hosted solutions) for a very small fee that can effectively replace the need for coding and eliminate a lot of future headaches.
-For instance, Loading and Extracting tools are so good these days that you can have the pick of the litter for free all the way to tens of thousands of dollars a month.
+With the recent developments in Data Analysis, there are enough 3rd party SaaS tools (hosted solutions) for a very small fee that can effectively replace the need for coding and eliminate a lot of future headaches.
+For instance, loading and extracting tools are so good these days that you can pick up litter for free, all the way to tens of thousands of dollars a month.
 You can quite easily find a solution that is tailored to your budget constraints, support expectations, and performance needs.
-However, there are various legitimate fears in choosing the right tool, since there are so many SaaS solutions with clever marketing teams behind them.
+However, there are various legitimate fears in choosing the right tool since there are so many SaaS solutions with clever marketing teams behind them.

 Conclusion

 The above sections detail the best practices in terms of the three most important factors that affect the success of a warehousing process – The data sources, the ETL tool and the actual data warehouse that will be used.
-This includes Data Warehouse Considerations, ETL considerations, Change Data Capture, adopting an Agile methodology, etc.
+This includes data warehouse considerations, ETL considerations, change data capture, adoption of an agile methodology, etc.

 Are there any other factors that you want us to touch upon?
 Let us know in the comments!